Sudden Infant Death Syndrome (SIDS)

 Sudden infant death syndrome (SIDS) is the sudden and unexplained death of a baby

 younger than 1 year old.
-SIDS is sometimes called crib death because the death happens
+SIDS is sometimes called crib death.
+This is because the

 What causes SIDS?